Alan4247748/friendly-potato/docs/case studys/intro.md

 ![Volvo Value](/img/Volvo.png)

-**Going Electric**

 The XC90 Recharge EV is the flag of Volvo's new electric fleet.
-With the XC90 Recharge, travel through life in a powerful but eco-friendly way.
-It's volvo we speak to comfort.
+With the XC90 Recharge, travel through your day in a Volvo EV made for comfort—we speak to both.

-The unique design of the XC90 allows passengers to experience the vehicle more as a space rather than a mode of transportation.
-To accompany the global launch in 2021.

 ![Authentic Luxury](/img/Volvo1.png)